 Bible story - Jesus carries his cross

 For many Christians, Jesus's sacrificial death on the cross is the main event in God's strategy to save and restore the world.
 To them, the fact that Jesus carried his cross is only incidental.
-They miss the point of Honor Season.
+They miss the point of Worth Season.

 But what if we slow down for a closer look?
-What if we focus on Jesus not only as our substitute hanging on the cross but our example carrying it?
+What if we focus on Jesus not only as our substitute hanging on the cross but also as our example in carrying it?
 When Jesus pays for our sin, he is the giver and we are the receivers, but when he shows us how to carry our cross, he and we are in this together.

 Jesus carries his cross